childmindresearch/cross-species-mapper/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the L-GPL V2.1 license.
 See the LICENSE file for details.